-- Patients who wear their Headgear appropriately can usually be finished with Headgear within a year.
+- Patients who wear their headgear appropriately can usually be finished with it within a year.

 Lower Spring Retainer

-In the field of orthodontics there is no appliance more effective at expanding the maxillary (upper) arch.
-A palatal Expander is our first choice for patients requiring an increase in the width of the upper dental arch.
+In the field of orthodontics, no appliance is more effective at expanding the maxillary (upper) arch.
+A palatal expander is our first choice for patients who require an increase in the width of the upper dental arch.
 This not only corrects crossbites, but it creates needed space when there is crowding.

-Since a Palate Expander is primarily an orthopedic appliance (influencing the growth of bone) the younger the patient's age when it is used, the more rapid and more stable the correction.
-When a patient reaches the stage we call skeletal maturity, (approximately age 16 for girls and for boys occurs around the age of 18) the two bones that comprise the upper jaw fuse and expansion through orthopedics is extremely difficult without surgical assistance.
+Since a palate expander is primarily an orthopedic appliance (influencing the growth of bone), the younger the patient’s age when it is used, the more rapid and more stable the correction.
+When a patient reaches the stage we call skeletal maturity (approximately age 16 for girls and for boys around the age of 18), the two bones that comprise the upper jaw fuse, and expansion through orthopedics is extremely difficult without surgical assistance.

-- Expansion is usually completed within 2-3 weeks.
+- Expansion is usually completed within two to three weeks.

 - It is completely normal, and even desirable, for a space to form between the two upper front teeth during expansion.
 It is a sign that the two bones that make up the palate have been effectively separated.

-- Keep you expander clean with careful brushing.
+- Keep your expander clean with careful brushing.

 If the appliance has an expansion screw, the activation of the screw allows the molars to be moved outward while the coiled wire moves them backward.

-- Normally remains in place for 3-6 months.
+- It normally remains in place for three to six months.